How to Break in a Baseball Glove (The Right Way)

 To break the glove in using this method, fill the cup with hot water and pour it over the glove.
 This loosens up the leather and makes it more malleable.
 Do not soak the glove, as that will lead to saturation and subsequent over-drying.

-With the glove slightly wet, you want to focus on putting as much pressure as possible on the area noted by the yellow arrow in the picture below.
+With the glove slightly wet, put as much pressure as possible on the area noted by the yellow arrow in the picture below.
 This is the area that needs be pliable (because the glove has to close to catch a ball).

 This is where the glove mallet comes into play.
 Use the mallet to hammer the pocket, which will loosen up the creese and help the glove fold.

 From here, another great way to shape the pocket is to put your hand in the glove and use the mallet.
-This can help you make sure you’re getting the same type of custom fit as you’d get from just playing catch, although most likely to a lesser extent.
+Doing this helps ensure you get a similar custom fit as when playing catch, but probably not as perfect.

 Other Tools and Methods